Gardening Answers Knowledgebase

 The plant in question, Daemonorops draco, is a type of palm (Family: Arecaceae).
 Here is the USDA Germplasm Resources Information Network page about this plant.

 The common name Dragon's Blood can refer to a number of different plant resins (such as those derived from Dracaena cinnabari, Dracaena draco, and Croton).
 The product you mention says it is derived from the palm Daemonorops draco.
 The resin of this plant has a history of use in folk medicine.
-The webpage of Cropwatch.org has additional information about the uses the several plants that are called Dragon's Blood, as well as their conservation status.
+Cropwatch.org has additional information about the uses the several plants that are called Dragon's Blood, as well as their conservation status.
 Some of the plants are on the IUCN Red List of Threatened Species (Dracaena cinnabari is listed as vulnerable, as of 2009).
 This may be of interest to you because often the products you find for sale are not well-regulated, and there may be no way of verifying that the list of plant ingredients is either valid or complete.

 Here is an excerpt: